Is In-Context Learning Learning?: Reproducibility Statement

 \section{Reproducibility Statement}

-All code is included in the supplementary materials.
+All code is included in the repository.
 It will be open-sourced under the MIT licence.
 Detailed methodology, included model versioning, is in \appref{methods}.
-Prompts are in \appref{promptapp}, and also in the supplementary materials.
+Prompts are in \appref{promptapp}, and also in the repository.
 Work has been done in both closed-source and open-source models.
 We set the temperature to zero throughout to ensure further reproducibility.